Cyber Security

 CIS Critical Security Controls

-The CIS Critical Security Controls framework encompasses all the elements of Cyber Essentials, plus a prescriptive, prioritised set of cybersecurity best practices and defensive actions.
+The CIS Critical Security Controls framework encompasses all the elements of Cyber Essentials, plus a prescriptive, prioritised set of cyber security best practices and defensive actions.
 These can help prevent the most pervasive and dangerous attacks, and support compliance in a multi-framework era.

 Actionable best practices for cyber defence are formulated by a group of IT experts, using the information gathered from actual attacks and their effective defences.